emerson-escolar/TDAPatents/README.md

 `cos_pca2d_logmerg` corresponding to the topological analysis with the default settings.
 (See [here](#Detailed-options) for information about the settings one can tweak for the analysis.)

-To see further help for the many options to produce the analysis, input:
+To see help for the many options to produce the analysis, input:
 `python analysis_merged_pca.py ma --help`

 ## Detailed options